adrians5j/repropose/README.md

 ```

 ## Usage
 The library exposes two higher order functions: `withProps` and `withStaticProps`.
-Use them to create new function with additional props assigned to it and to its instances.
+Use them to create a new function decorated with additional function and instance properties ("props").

 In the following examples, to make the code more readable, we utilize the `compose` function from
 the popular [ramda](https://ramdajs.com/) library